-Consistent with 2 CFR §200.308, the grantee is required to obtain NSF prior written approval whenever there are changes in the project as stipulated below.
+Consistent with 2 CFR §200.308, the grantee is required to obtain prior written approval from the cognizant NSF Grants and Agreements Officer whenever there are changes in the project as stipulated below.

-a.
-Subawarding or Transferring Part of an NSF Award (Subaward)

-1. If the intention to subaward or transfer part of the project to another organization has been disclosed in the proposal, NSF authorization is not needed unless approval has been specifically withheld in the award notice.
+- a.
+Transfer of the Project Effort (Subawards) - 1.
+NSF authorization to transfer a significant part of the research or substantive effort to another organization that has been disclosed in the proposal is not needed unless approval has been specifically withheld in the award notice.

-2. If it becomes necessary to subaward or transfer part of an NSF award after a grant has been made, notification of this intent should be submitted via use of NSF's electronic systems and must be electronically signed by an Authorized Organizational Representative (AOR).
+- 2. If it becomes necessary to transfer a part of the research or effort after a grant has been made, notification of this intent should be submitted via use of NSF's electronic systems and must be electronically signed by an Authorized Organizational Representative (AOR).
 The request shall include a clear description of the work to be performed and a proposed budget (see PAPPG Chapter VII.B.4 for additional information).
-NSF approval of such changes will be by an amendment to the grant.

-3. The grantee remains responsible for monitoring of the activities of the subrecipient as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations, and the terms and conditions of the subaward as outlined in 2 CFR §§200.331-332.
+NSF approval of such changes will be by an amendment to the grant signed by the cognizant NSF Grants and Agreements Officer. - 3.
+The grantee remains responsible for monitoring of the activities of the subrecipient as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations, and the terms and conditions of the subaward as outlined in 2 CFR §200.331-332.
 This includes ensuring necessary documentation for all subawards is maintained for the same retention period as the grantee's and making it available to NSF upon request.
-The grantee shall include subaward activities in the annual and final project reports that are submitted to NSF.

-4. Consistent with the requirements specified in 2 CFR §200.332, the grantee must adhere to the requirements for pass-through entities in establishing and managing subawards issued under the grant.
-In addition, the grantee shall ensure that the following articles, if applicable, flow down to all subrecipients, or are appropriately addressed in the subaward instrument: Articles 5, 9 through 11, 16 through 20, 22 through 25, 30 through 37, 39, 40 and 43 through 45.
+The grantee shall include subaward activities in the annual and final project reports that are submitted to NSF. - 4.
+Consistent with the requirements specified in 2 CFR §200.332, the grantee must adhere to the requirements for pass-through entities in establishing and managing subawards and contracts issued under the grant.
+In addition, the grantee shall ensure that the following articles, if applicable, flow down to all subawardees, or are appropriately addressed in the subaward instrument: Articles 5, 9 through 11, 16 through 20, 22 through 25, 30 through 37, 39, and 41 through 43.